top of page

 Iceland's 300,000 population is greatly concentrated in the city.
 The airport happens to be in the middle of a field of lava rocks.

-Reykovich which is a stop over place of the Euro jet set crowd has found its own groove.
+Reykovich, once just a stop over place of the Euro jet set crowd, has found its own groove.

 It is a friendly, cute, European cafe culture kind of town with Scandinavian roots.
 It imbues many cultural influences.

 Stroll its streets and dip in to any cozy corner cafe for a sandwich, snack board, pastry, pastry, dense Icelandic donuts to dip into your coffee.
-Plentiful foods are lamb which is on every menu.
+Food on every menu, lamb.
 Basically substitute chicken soup for lamb soup and add gravlax, smoked everything, gin and ice cream.

 The water is so pure and glacial fresh.
 It runs straight from the glacier and is filtered over lava rocks.
 They encourage you to drink straight from the faucet and our tour guide said the freshwater lakes are drinkable.
 So feel free to leave the life straw at home, i won't but go for it.

 Their bread and butter is a treat.
-I can't eat bread in the States without blowing up but there I ate all the loaves of bread, mostly, sourdough and rye.
-They make Rye bread straight in hot geothermal pockets in the earth.
+I can't eat bread in the States but there I ate all the loaves of bread, mostly, sourdough and rye.
+Many make Rye bread straight in hot geothermal pockets in the earth.

-Most of the time I felt was in a film, walking into a dimly lit tavern from being out in the cold with a pint and a big bowl of lamb soup and a hunk of bread.
+Most of the time I felt was in a film.
+As I walked in from the cold and into a dimly lit tavern, with a pint, big bowl of lamb soup and a hunk of bread.
 The food warms you up from the inside out.

 Otherwise dreary and depressing winter induced moods are brightened by vibrant pops of color on the walls, pavements, sidewalks and roof tops.
-Iceland is known for loooooong coooooold dark winters and for being on the highest dosage of anti-depressants.
-The winters are draped in darkness with only 4 hours of sunlight while their summers simmer in light.
+Iceland is known for loooooong coooooold dark winters, and Icelander's, for being on the highest dosage of anti-depressants.
+The winters are draped in darkness with only 4 hours of sunlight, while their summers simmer in light.
 Yet pops of color and kindness abound.

 Always chasing the light, while embracing the darkness.

-It's no secret that I don't love the cold.
-In fact I"m counting down the winters I have left while my kids are in High School before I can snow bird.
+I don't love the cold.
+I"m counting down the winters I have left while my kids are in High School before I can snow bird.
 So it begs the question whyyyyyyyy.
 Whyyyyy are there multiple generations of people choosing to live there year round.

 I sort of understand the appeal to living in or very close by the city but can't understand what life is like if you are 1 of maybe 3 houses that's perched on the side of a mountain (which hopefully is not a active volcano) in a remote part of the country.
 I mean, what if you don't like your neighbors.
 That's a very looooooong winter.